jinghuazhao/Computational-Statistics/README.md

 ## --- BLAS and LAPACK ---

-THe pre-built version is straightforward,
+The pre-built version is straightforward for Fedora with,
 ```bash
 sudo dnf install blas-devel
 sudo dnf install lapack-devel
 ```
-and Fedora and the counterpart for Ubuntu is,
+and the counterpart for Ubuntu is,
 ```bash
 sudo apt install libblas-dev
 sudo apt install liblapack-dev